fortyninemaps/karta/doc/source/tutorial.rst

+`Back to manual <../karta-manual.html>`__

 Karta tutorial
 ==============

 Introduction
 ------------

-Karta provides a lightweight set of tools for performing analyses of geographical data.
+*Karta* provides a lightweight set of tools for performing analyses of geographical data.
 The organization of karta is around a set of container classes for vector and raster data with builtin methods for common tasks.
 This tutorial provides a brief introduction to some of the main parts of karta.

-Should you come across any mistakes, I would very much appreciate if you could let me know, or even better, provide a pull request on `Github <https://github.com/njwilson23/karta>`__!
+Should you come across any mistakes, let me know, or even better, provide a pull request on
+`Github <https://github.com/njwilson23/karta>`__!

-The following exmaples are shown using Python 3, however *karta* is supported on both Python 2.7+ and Python 3.2+.
+The following exmaples are shown using Python 3, however *Karta* is supported on both Python 2.7+ and Python 3.2+.

 Definitions